-Торіс Phase Review findings RAG Recommendation & Observation • Significance of the expected effects needs to be confirmed in order to determine whether the design change has provided sufficient mitigation, and whether likely significant effects remain for landscape characters and visual receptors in this area. • Justification for no longer taking forward certain mitigation measures, and the alternatives that have been considered should be shared and discussed with consultees.
-Biodiversity Construction (terrestrial Supplementary Consultation material) it is agreed that there would be no significant change to the and marine) assessment reported in the PEIR for construction effects on terrestrial biodiversity arising from this design change.
+Topic Phase Review findings RAG - Recommendation & Observation • Significance of the expected effects needs to be confirmed in order to determine whether the design change has provided sufficient mitigation, and whether likely significant effects remain for landscape characters and visual receptors in this area. • Justification for no longer taking forward certain mitigation measures, and the alternatives that have been considered should be shared and discussed with consultees.
+Biodiversity (terrestrial and marine) Construction Assuming the footprint of the development has not changed (which is not explicitly confirmed in the Supplementary Consultation material) it is agreed that there would be no significant change to the assessment reported in the PEIR for construction effects on terrestrial biodiversity arising from this design change.
 Recommendation & Observation The extent of either temporary or permanent habitat disturbance or loss needs to be confirmed.
 Operation Assuming the footprint of the development has not changed (which is not explicitly confirmed in the Supplementary Consultation documents) it is agreed that there would be no significant change to the assessment reported in the PEIR for operational effects on terrestrial biodiversity arising from this design change.
-Recommendation & Observation • The extent of either temporary or permanent habitat disturbance or loss needs to be confirmed.
-Road Construction The Environmental Impacts Update states that initial assessments indicate a negligible change to the effects drainage and reported in the PEIR.
-It also states that a hydrogeological risk assessment will continue to be informed by the water ongoing ground investigations and will be reported in the ES.
-Therefore, no evidence has been presented in environment the Supplementary Consultation which confirms or otherwise the likely significant effects during the construction phase.
+Recommendation & Observation The extent of either temporary or permanent habitat disturbance or loss needs to be confirmed.
+Road drainage and the water environment Construction The Environmental Impacts Update states that initial assessments indicate a negligible change to the effects reported in the PEIR.
+It also states that a hydrogeological risk assessment will continue to be informed by ongoing ground investigations and will be reported in the ES.
+Therefore, no evidence has been presented in the Supplementary Consultation which confirms or otherwise the likely significant effects during the construction phase.
 Pollution risks are proposed to be controlled through mitigation measures set out in the CEMP, however no details of the proposed measures have been provided.
 Recommendation & Observation Specific effects on locally groundwater dependent features in this area need to be confirmed.
 Mitigation measures should be confirmed once the ongoing ground investigations, and any assessments they may inform, are complete.
-Operation The Environmental Impacts Update states that initial assessments indicate a negligible change to the effects • reported in the PEIR.
+Operation The Environmental Impacts Update states that initial assessments indicate a negligible change to the effects reported in the PEIR.
 It also states that a hydrogeological risk assessment will continue to be informed by ongoing ground investigations and will be reported in the ES.
 Therefore, no evidence has been presented in